selfrefactor/rambda/files/README.md

 ## Changelog

+- 2.0.0 Major version caused by removing of `R.zip` and `R.addIndex`.
+[Issue #85](https://github.com/selfrefactor/rambda/issues/85) rightfully finds that the implementation of `R.addIndex` is not correct.
+This lead to removing this method and also of `R.zip` as it had depended on it.
+Other change is that `R.map`, `R.filter` are passing array index as second argument when looping over arrays.

 - 1.2.6 Use `src` folder instead of `modules`
 - 1.2.5 Fix `omit` typing
 - 1.2.4 Add missing Typescript definitions - [PR#82](https://github.com/selfrefactor/rambda/pull/82)